pangboww/remote_robot/README.md

 ### How to use
 1. run admin/index.html
+2. install spacebrew library in Processing
-2. run processing/robot.pde in Processing
+3. run processing/robot.pde in Processing
-3. run controller/index.html
+4. run controller/index.html
-4. link the event sender and subscriber in admin page
+5. link the event sender and subscriber in admin page